 Mega Pet Adoption Saturday at Pensacola Fairgrounds

-Once again, the Mega-Adoption Event will be Saturday from 10 a.m.-4 p.m. at the Pensacola Interstate Fairgrounds.
-More information can be found at the Animal Allies Florida website – www.aaFlorida.org -- or the Animal Allies Florida Facebook page.
+The Mega-Adoption Event will be held Saturday from 10 a.m.-4 p.m. at the Pensacola Interstate Fairgrounds.
+Its inside, so the critters will be there rain or shine.
+More information can be found at the Animal Allies Florida website – www.aaFlorida.org or the Animal Allies Florida Facebook page.